STATE EDUCATION SPECIALIST IN DANCE

 Perpich Center’s Dance Education Specialist serves Minnesota dance educators through standards implementation, curriculum development, instruction, and assessment in K-12 schools.
 The Dance Specialist also supports physical education and general education teachers with implementing movement into their classrooms.

 Mary Harding is Minnesota’s Dance Education Specialist.
-Through workshops, demonstration schools, and other professional development opportunities, Perpich Center’s Dance Education Specialist presents regularly on the value of arts education and the power of dance.
+Through workshops, classroom visits, and other professional development opportunities, Perpich Center’s Dance Education Specialist presents regularly on the value of arts education and the power of dance.
 Customized workshops and meetings can be created to cater to a school’s needs, and private consultations can be done virtually, in person, or on location at a school.
 Harding actively engages in the following topics:

 - Equity, access, and inclusion